riolowry/freeseer-docs/source/contribute/developers/styleguide.rst

 easier to navigate.
 Freeseer also contains tests that will loosely check the code for PEP 8 compatibility.

-Not all existing code follows these guidelines, but all new code is expected to.

 Custom Guidelines
 -----------------